This contact improvisation workshop explores polarities and spirals through an experiential study of the embryology of blood.

 The Immune-Neuro-Endocrine System

 There is growing research that links the connection between this triad: the immune, nervous and endocrine systems.
 How does our embodiment of these systems affect our psyche, creativity and relationship to others?
 We'll begin with the fluid system to understand the channels through which these three systems communicate with one another and the rest of the body.

 Scars are often referred to as disorganized fascia that adheres tissues and disrupts movement pathways.
 But what do the scars have to say about this?
 I have developed a performance practice in which I animate my scars as characters, allowing them to do the talking.
 Their stories and opinions can often be quite surprising.
 In this presentation, I will share my findings from years of listening to my scars, and sharing their joys, traumas, and desires with audiences.

 In January 2021 I taught a workshop series in which participants dreamed, schemed, and moved together online using tools from consent practices and polyvagal theory to envision rebuilding embodiment spaces in ways that tangibly address the inequities laid bare by the pandemic.
 In this lecture I will share ideas we crowdsourced for a thINKingDANCE article from those conversations.

 This lecture on the politics of Palestinian and Israeli contemporary dance explores how the forms reflect and/or perpetuate the Israeli occupation of Palestine through funding structures, content, and the frequent use of folk dance as source material.

 Beyond Sex: consent as liberation

-This talk offers an intersectional approach to cultivating a strong consent culture within CI spaces by addressing the ways that everyone––but particularly those who come from marginalized populations––has a need for bodily autonomy and freedom of movement.
+This talk offers an intersectional approach to cultivating a strong consent culture within CI spaces by addressing the ways that everyone has a need for bodily autonomy and freedom of movement.

 Disability Justice in Contact Improvisation